 State Dental Education Forgivable Loan (DENT)

 The State Dental Education Forgivable Loan (DENT) has been discontinued.
 Awards will be made only to renewal applicants during the 2017-18 and subsequent years.
+Due to budget constraints, no awards will be made to renewal applicants for the 2018-19 year.

 The primary objectives of this program are to provide educational opportunities to students who wish to practice dentistry and to address Mississippi’s dentist shortage by providing qualified practitioners, particularly in underserved areas of the state.
 DENT awards will be made available, to the extent of appropriated funds, to persons seeking a degree in dentistry at the University of Mississippi Medical Center in exchange for employment as a general dentist in Mississippi.